 For suppliers and distributors who file by EDI or the Excel Upload method, use schedule code 13K Credit or Deduction for Reduced Tax Rate.
 Enter only the gallons to be deducted in the gross gallons field on this schedule, not the total gallons sold as reported on the taxable schedules (5, 3A, 3B, 3X, 11B).

-To calculate the amount of the gallons to deduct, using the tax rates effective 7/1/2022, multiply the gasoline gross gallons by 0.2.
+For example, to calculate the amount of the gallons to deduct, using the tax rates effective 7/1/2023, multiply the gasoline gross gallons by 0.183333.
 This will give the number of gallons of gasoline to be deducted to essentially make the load taxed at the lower blended rate.
-For diesel, multiply the gross gallons by 0.073846.
+For diesel, multiply the gross gallons by 0.083077.
 This will give the number of gallons of diesel to be deducted to essentially make the load taxed at the lower blended rate.